Minimax Quasi-Bayesian estimation in sparse canonical correlation analysis via a Rayleigh quotient function: Principal canonical correlation of clinical and proteomic data in Covid-19 patients

-We pre-process the data by removing all the proteins for which $50\%$ or more values are missing, leading to a total of $p_y=513$ proteins, and $p_x=15$ clinical and physical variables.
-The sample size is $n=86$ patients.
+{We pre-process the data by removing all the proteins for which $50\%$ or more values are missing, leading to a total of $p_y=513$ proteins, and $p_x=16$ clinical and physical variables.
+The sample size $n=86$.
 Liquid mass spectrometry-based proteomics typically produces a large quantity of missing values (\cite{karpievitch:10,obrien:18}).
-We make the assumption here that the missing values are driven mainly by detection limit truncation (\cite{karpievitch:10}), which makes the truncated latent Gaussian copula model described above appropriate for this example.
-We apply simulated tempering with 100000 iterations and the set of temperatures $\{1, 1/0.9, 1/0.8, 1/0.7\}$.
+We make the assumption here that the missing values are driven mainly by detection limit truncation (\cite{karpievitch:10}).
+We apply both our algorithm and \textsf{mixedCCA} to this problem, with the same parameter setting as in the simulation test on the mixed datasets (cf.\ Section~\ref{sec:mix:data}).
+We run our algorithm for $N=10,000$ iterations.
+Since we do not know the true canonical pair, we will focus on the estimated canonical correlation to measure the performance of two algorithms.
+In terms of the estimated canonical correlation, both our algorithm and \textsf{mixedCCA} takes less than 1 second to converge.}

-We found that the posterior distribution of $v_{x\star}$ has only one component (corresponding to C-reactive protein) with estimated inclusion probability of $\Pi(\delta_j=1\vert\textbf{Z})= 0.99$.
-All other physical and clinical variables have probabilities smaller than $0.1$.
-We found also that the principal canonical vector of the proteomic data is also driven by a single protein (P02763, also known as Alpha-1-acid glycoprotein 1 or AGP 1), with estimated inclusion probability of $\Pi(\delta_j=1\vert\textbf{Z})= 0.89$.
+Our estimate of the principal canonical vectors of first dataset ($v_{x\star}$) has only one selected component (corresponding to C-reactive protein -- CRP) with estimated inclusion probability of $\Pi(\delta_j=1\vert\textbf{Z})= 0.99$.
+All other physical and clinical variables have inclusion probabilities smaller than $0.1$.
+We found also that the principal canonical vectors of the proteomic data is also driven by a single protein (P02763, also known as Alpha-1-acid glycoprotein 1 or AGP 1), with estimated inclusion probability of $\Pi(\delta_j=1\vert\textbf{Z})= 0.89$.
 All other proteins have inclusion probability smaller than $0.1$.
-Fig.~\ref{fig2} shows the boxplot of the posterior distribution of the estimated correlation $\hat\rho$ between the two data set, as well as the boxplot and autocorrelation function of the MCMC output of the coefficients of CRP and AGP 1 in the posterior distribution.
+Fig.~\ref{fig2} shows the traceplot of the estimated canonical correlation $\hat\rho$ between the two data set, as well as the boxplot and autocorrelation function of the MCMC output (after burning in 3/4 of iterations) of the coefficients of CRP and AGP 1 in the quasi-posterior distribution.
 The fast decay of the autocorrelation functions show a good mixing of the MCMC sampler.

+\textsf{MixedCCA} also selects CRP for the clinical dataset and AGP 1 for the proteomic dataset, but both BIC1 and BIC2 criterion select many other variables. $\textsf{mixedCCA-BIC1}$ also selects glucose for clinical dataset and 3 other variables for the proteomic dataset, with estimated canonical correlation $0.90$. $\textsf{mixedCCA-BIC1}$ selects 8 other variables for clinical dataset and 3 additional variables for the proteomic dataset with estimated canonical correlation $0.93$.
+Although the estimated canonical correlation of \textsf{mixedCCA} is larger than the estimated canonical correlation (0.80) in our algorithm, the highly sparse nature of the estimated canonical vectors estimated from our method is striking.